sgmurphy/wordpress-plugins/logo-carousel-free/readme.txt

 == Changelog ==

+= 3.5.2 Jul 06, 2024 =
+* Fix: Some strings translation issue.
+* Fix: The fontello icons conflict issue.
+* Improved: The Plugin backend options have been improved.
+* Updated: The language (.pot) file.
+* Tested: WordPress 6.5.5 compatibility.

 = 3.5.1 Mar 28, 2024 =
 * Fix: The warning was found when the plugin was activated via the WP-Cli command.